jonathanbardo/WP-Always-Active-Plugins/README.md

 ## Description ##

-Not every plugin work in the mu-plugins folder.
+Not every plugin works in the mu-plugins folder.
 This plugin can circumvent that issue by forcing the activation of certain plugins in the plugins directory.

 This plugin must be loaded in the mu-plugins directory.
 Once it is loaded, one can implement a filter to force network activate a plugin network wise.